 Sinkhole Distribution in Missouri

 Did you know sinkholes are a common feature in Missouri?
 Most areas of Missouri are susceptible to sinkholes due to frequent exposure to water and the type of rocks underlying the soil.
-In fact, there are over 15,000 sinkholes in Missouri, and a lot more exist that are not reported or documented.
-If you are a homeowner or own property, it’s important to be aware of the development of sinkholes and the warning signs associated with them.
+There are over 15,000 sinkholes in Missouri, and a lot more exist that are not reported or documented.
+If you are a homeowner or property owner, it’s important to be aware of the development of sinkholes and the warning signs associated with them.

 How do sinkholes develop?
 Sinkholes develop in karst terrains where the bedrock is dissolved by water.
 As it rains, water moves through cracks in the limestone and slowly dissolves the rock.
 Through this process, voids are formed and sinkholes develop on the surface.
 Over time, the voids become larger.
 As they continue to grow, they structurally impact homes and buildings, causing serious foundation problems.
-In addition, sinkholes can occur on streets, parking lots as well in yards.
-Many sinkholes are circular, while others are not visible on the surface.
+Also, sinkholes can occur on streets, parking lots, and in yards.
+Many sinkholes are circular when they collapse, while others are not visible on the surface.

 Identify the Warning Signs